5. Transformations#

 \[\begin{split} \begin{align*} \begin{pmatrix} x' \\ y' \\ z' \\ 1 \end{pmatrix} &= Scale \cdot \begin{pmatrix} x \\ y \\ z \\ 1 \end{pmatrix}. \end{align*} \end{split}\]

-Next applying rotation to \((x',y',z',1)^\mathsf{T}\) we have
+Next applying rotation to the scaled co-ordinates we have

-\[\begin{split}\begin{align*} Rotate \cdot \begin{pmatrix} x' \\ y' \\ z' \\ 1 \end{pmatrix} = Rotate \cdot Scale \cdot \begin{pmatrix} x \\ y \\ z \\ 1 \end{pmatrix}. \end{align*} \end{split}\]
+\[\begin{split}\begin{align*} \begin{pmatrix} x' \\ y' \\ z' \\ 1 \end{pmatrix} &= Rotate \cdot Scale \cdot \begin{pmatrix} x \\ y \\ z \\ 1 \end{pmatrix}. \end{align*} \end{split}\]

-Finally applying translation we have
+Finally applying translation to the scaled and rotated co-ordinates we have

-\[\begin{split}\begin{align*} Translate \cdot \begin{pmatrix} x' \\ y' \\ z' \\ 1 \end{pmatrix} = Translate \cdot Rotate \cdot Scale \cdot \begin{pmatrix} x \\ y \\ z \\ 1 \end{pmatrix}. \end{align*} \end{split}\]
+\[\begin{split}\begin{align*} \begin{pmatrix} x' \\ y' \\ z' \\ 1 \end{pmatrix} &= Translate \cdot Rotate \cdot Scale \cdot \begin{pmatrix} x \\ y \\ z \\ 1 \end{pmatrix}. \end{align*} \end{split}\]

-\( Translate \cdot Rotate \cdot Scale\) is a single \(4 \times 4\) transformation matrix that combines the three transformations known as the composite transformation matrix.
-Note the order that the translations are applied to the co-ordinates is read from right to left.
+\(Translate \cdot Rotate \cdot Scale\) is a single \(4 \times 4\) transformation matrix that combines the three transformations known as the composite transformation matrix.
+Note the order that the translations are applied to the co-ordinates is read from right to left so here we have scale \(\to\) rotate \(\to\) translate.

 5.5.1.
 Composite transformations in OpenGL#